 For the uncertainty in mean monsoon precipitation projections, the model uncertainty is the dominant contributor throughout the century and explains more than 70% of the inter-model variance during near term, mid-term, and long term.
 The contribution of internal variability is only important at the beginning in early decades, while scenario uncertainty becomes important at the end of the 21st century.
 The sources of uncertainty for the mean and extreme monsoon precipitation mainly differ in the long-term projection, when the contribution of scenario uncertainty is comparable to the model uncertainty for extreme precipitation (Zhou et al., 2020).
-Although the magnitude of internal variability differs between CMIP5 models and single-model initial-condition large ensembles, the impact is only evident in the beginning decades.
+Although the magnitude of internal variability differs between CMIP5 models and single-model, initial-condition large ensembles, the impact is only evident in the beginning decades.
 For the mid- and long term, the magnitude difference does not alter that model uncertainty is the dominant source of uncertainty in the projections of global land monsoon precipitation (Zhou et al., 2020).